UBIEEE/Salty_Capybara_Proposal_Example/README.md

     - Proximity = Can be used to determine how far a micromouse is from a wall.
 Can detect "wall" without bumping into a wall.
     - Gyroscope = Helps detect the angle of rotation
     - Motor = To help the micromouse move(Article suggests 200RPM - 400RPM).(Higher RPM = Faster but harder to control)
-    - Diameter of Wheel: 9.5cm
+    - Diameter of Wheel: 9.5mm(Small) but we'll see what size we get.
+    - Battery =
+    - Mode of driver break out board

 ## Flowchart of System Design